 CNAs are caregivers who provide patient assistance with activities of daily living and basic needs.
 CNAs are an instrumental part of our healthcare system.

-- Maine Medical Center Certified Nursing Assistant Apprenticeship - An eight-week, paid, CNA training program is sponsored by Maine Medical Center and Portland Adult Education.
+- Maine Medical Center CNA Training - An eight-week, paid, CNA training program is sponsored by Maine Medical Center and Portland Adult Education.

-- LincolnHealth Certified Nursing Assistant - LincolnHealth currently offers a free, 10-week, CNA certification program in September, January and April each year.
+- LincolnHealth CNA Training - LincolnHealth currently offers a free, 10-week, CNA certification program in September, January and April each year.
 In addition to training, they offer a paid, CNA training program in partnership with the Maine Department of Labor.

-Medical assistant (MA) apprentices work directly with patients and learn skills ranging from taking vital signs to updating patient medical records.
-Upon graduation from this apprenticeship program, students are prepared to sit for the national accreditation examination to become a certified medical assistant (CMA or RMA).
+MA trainees work directly with patients and learn skills ranging from taking vital signs to updating patient medical records.
+Upon graduation from this program, students are prepared to sit for the national accreditation examination to become a certified medical assistant (CMA or RMA).

 School of Surgical Technology

-The NorDx Phlebotomy School is a six-week, paid training program located in Scarborough, Maine.
-The school is designed to provide students with the clinical knowledge and skills necessary to become a certified Phlebotomist.
+The NorDx Phlebotomy School is a six-week, paid training program with on-site training at NorDx locations.
+The school is designed to provide students with the clinical knowledge and skills necessary to become a certified phlebotomist.
 Students will learn about:

 - Drawing blood for medical tests